Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Virginia

 Notification/Reporting Requirements

-A report is required when, in his or her professional or official capacity, a reporter has reason to suspect that a child is abused or neglected.
+A report is required when, in their professional or official capacity, a reporter has reason to suspect that a child is abused or neglected.
 For purposes of this section, 'reason to suspect that a child is abused or neglected' shall, due to the special medical needs of infants affected by substance exposure, include the following:

 When 'reason to suspect' is based upon this subsection, that fact shall be included in the report along with the facts relied upon by the person making the report.
 Such reports shall not constitute a per se finding of child abuse or neglect.
 If a health-care provider in a licensed hospital makes any finding or diagnosis as described above, the hospital shall require the development of a written discharge plan under protocols established by the hospital, pursuant to § 32.1-127(B)(6).